jbavari/jbavari.github.io/source/_posts/2020-01-02-knowledge-consumption-routine.markdown

 I walk my dog every morning.
 This time on the walk is some prime time for mindfulness as well as listening to some quality audiobook content.
 I'm a huge audible fan.

 I love having some positive thoughts shared on my walk.
 As of late, it's been focused on leadership, mindfulness, and philosophy.
-Nothing better than getting a day started with some positive thoughts filling up your subconscious.
+Nothing better than getting a day started with some positive thoughts filling up your subconscious, as our minds tend to absorb whatever is in the community consciousness.
+At the time of writing this, i've been listening to Stillness is the Key and The Art of Power.

 ## E-books on my kindle